-- Lethal Chef: When she was a pirate.
+- Lethal Chef: When she was a pirate, she didn't cook that well.
 Misa recalls her food and gets shivers from the memories.

-- Reasonable Authority Figure: She doesn't seem to impede the decisions Marika makes throughout the series, and in fact is rather supportive of her goals.
+- Reasonable Authority Figure: Ririka doesn't seem to impede the decisions Marika makes throughout the series, and in fact is rather supportive of her goals.

 - Red Baron: "Blaster" Ririka.

 - Retired Badass: When the show begins, she's working as an air traffic controller, having retired a long time ago from piracy.
 In the Grand Cross arc, she joins Ironbeard's crew, and proves she still has her old skills.

 - Supreme Chef: To the point that her cooking is a regular subject of the series' Food Porn moments.

 - In episode 13, Misa mentions that when she first came on board, she was a Lethal Chef.

 - Reasonable Authority Figure: Marika was afraid to talk to the insurance agent at first due to Ririka's tale of Ham-to-Ham Combat she did with him.
 Turns out Show replaced that guy a few years earlier, and understood that the previous guy's method of doing things wasn't always the best.
 He actually does quite a bit to help Marika out during the series, whether its providing information, or pulling strings to let her pirate with a "back up" crew when the main crew is sick and quarantined.